Health Insurance Basics

 - Provider Network — Find out if your doctor accepts the type of insurance you are thinking about buying.
 Search our provider network.

-- Added Perks — Many insurance companies, including Community Health Plan of Washington, offer additional programs and services that are free to members.
+- Added Perks — Many insurance companies, including Community Health Plan of Washington, offer additional programs and services that are at no cost to members.
 Look into what’s available to you beyond what’s covered in your policy.

-Q: Under the Affordable Care Act, will I have to buy health insurance?
+Q: Do I have to buy health insurance?
 What happens if I don’t?

 Q: How much will my policy cost me?